sodabrew/puppet-dashboard/README.markdown

 ## External Node Tool

 Puppet Dashboard functions as an external node tool.
 All nodes make a puppet-compatible YAML specification available for export.
+See bin/external_node for an example script that connects to Puppet Dashboard as an external node tool.

 ## Contributors